 Preheat the oven to 450F.
 Line a baking sheet with foil and set aside.

 Fill your skewers with tofu, onions, bell peppers, and pineapple.
 There should be enough tofu for 8 skewers if you place 3 pieces of tofu per skewer.
-Bake for 25-30 minutes, flipping every 10 minutes, until edges are charred and sauce is sizzling.
-Remove from oven.
+Bake for 25-30 minutes, flipping every 10 minutes until edges are charred and sauce is sizzling.
+Remove from the oven.
 Brush with reserved marinade and serve immediately.